cloud66/help-old/_posts/tutorials/2043-02-12-disk-space.md

 <ol class="article-list">
 <b><li>How much disk space is your server using?</li></b>

-Use the following command to check the current disk space used by your server:
+<p>Use the following command to check the current disk space used by your server:</p>

 <pre class= "prettyprint">
 df -h
 </pre>

-The output of this command may look like the following:
+<p>The output of this command may look like the following:</p>

 <pre class= "prettyprint">
 $ df -h